 💰 Measuring cost per participant

-Why: To go further, you can measure the cost of the session and relate it to the cost estimated by the managers: were the ideas brought during this session worth X euros/dollars? (corresponding to the direct and indirect costs of brainstorming).
+Why: To go a step further, you can measure the cost of the session and relate it to the cost estimated by the managers: were the ideas brought during this session worth X euros/dollars? (corresponding to the direct and indirect costs of brainstorming).

 How: For a correct calculation, take into account the hourly wage rates of the people involved, the venue, the catering, but also the opportunity costs and the indirect costs.
 Then relate this sum to the approximate (and very subjective) value of the ideas and other KPIs brought by the session.